davidorme/formind-pfts/README.md

 This repo contains predominantly R code duplicating the FORMIND parameterisation of plant functional types.
 The main point is to provide quick tools to visualise a PFT with given parameters, including the geometry of the PFT and the growth of the PFT under simplified conditions (constant illumination, no water or temperature constraint).

 The R code to generate the PFT geometry and growth is in `FORMIND_tree_models.R`.
-There are two example folders attempting to match the implementation in R to FORMIND outputs.
+There are three example folders attempting to match the implementation in R to FORMIND outputs and exploring the growth behaviour.

 #### Tropical Forest